 But Sponges often come wrapped in plastic I hear you say – yes they do – but not all of them.
 There will be a lot less plastic wrapping the sponges that there will be in a pack of most baby wipes, (which also come wrapped in a plastic outer).
 The other thing to consider is that if you buy a bigger pack there is less packaging per sponge.

-Buy British – Again, not always easy, and not always the cheapest option, but if the product was made in the UK, it won’t have been shipped or flown into the UK, automatically reducing the carbon footprint of the product.
+Buy British – Again, not always easy for some items, and not always the cheapest option, but if the product was made in the UK, it won’t have been shipped or flown into the UK, automatically reducing the carbon footprint of the product.
+Brands such as Lincoln, and Silverfeet are both British brands, with the products produced in the UK.
+Some products may contain ingredients from outside the UK.

 Buy in bigger quantities/volumes – without doing anything you can reduce your plastic consumption – and help save some money.
 For example – Buying 8 x 500ml bottles of Lincoln Pre-clip shampoo is (8 x £6.83) = £54.64, but a 4-litre bottle is £34.00.
 Not everything will have such a marked saving buying in quantities, but the difference with the Lincoln bottles, between a 500ml bottle and a 4 litre bottle is a plastic saving of 40%.
 Also now factor in postage costs, or travel costs for each bottle…… The savings from one item quickly helps you buy another bigger item, saving that little piggy bank of yours.
 Not sure you’ll get through a tub before the best before date – ask if anyone else on the yard using the same product, and maybe go half’s.
 Dividing the tub as soon as it arrives might be an idea, so everything stays fair, and easier to keep track of.